Presents a Webinar:

 If there are available TRAN pools that are not listed, we encourage the sponsoring organization to contact CDIACEducation@treasurer.ca.gov.

-- Other Credits: Participants can submit their Certificate of Attendance to their governing entity to request credits.
-CDIAC’s education programs are accepted by many governing bodies entities as certifiable.
+A certificate of attendance will be automatically issued to those who complete the courses in the CDIAC Education Portal.
+Participants can submit their Certificate of Attendance to their governing entity to request credits, such as CPE credits.
+CDIAC’s education programs are accepted by many governing entities as certifiable.